ghoshdebashree/codeChallenge/README.md

 5. Check anagram in strings.
 6. Create the anagram groups from a given set of strings.
 7. Find median of an array.
+8. Two D array display with the Scanner Class.
+9. Reverse the words in a String.
+10. Remove duplicates from a String.